For students the in following B.Sc. (Ag. Env. Sc.) Majors:

 11- Help!
 I'm really struggling...

 I am not trained as a psychologist or counselor.
 However, I take your well-being and success seriously.
 I am happy to listen, refer you to resources, discuss the academic impacts of your situation and work with you on an "academic plan of action".
 My office is a safe space where you can expect to be treated with empathy and respect whatever you say, and where your confidentiality will be respected.
 Do you have or think you might have a mental health issue, including anxiety, depression, addiction, grief and loss, eating disorders, etc?
-Check out McGill's Mental Health Hub for help on understanding your mental health issue, information on crisis support, peer support, workshops, and professional resources on campus.
+Check out McGill's Wellness Hub for help on understanding your mental health issue, information on crisis support, peer support, workshops, and professional resources on campus.
+Consider meeting up with Ms. Shannon Walsh, our Wellness Advisor right here at Mac.

 12- I am unable to write an exam or hand in course work on time.
 What should I do?

 a) You cannot meet deadlines within the regular term, like write quizzes, hand in assignments, take mid-term exams, etc:

 If you are facing a mental or physical health issue, I am happy to discuss these with you, help you plan an academic strategy and help you find resources who can help, to the best of my ability.
 Indeed, you will need to seek professional help and get a note from a health care professional, on- or off-campus.
 One resource which is available to you on campus is Student Services in CC1-124 (end of the hallway past the bathrooms).
 Then, bring your medical note to the Student Affairs Office (SAO) in 106 Laird Hall.
 They will take your medical note, and ask you to fill out a short form detailing the academic accommodations you need.
 The SAO will then decide whether accommodations should be granted, and if so they will contact your instructors directly to notify them.
 No information will be given to your instructors regarding the reason why you need an accommodation.